-The policy outlined above is aimed at providing employees at the Library and covered individuals an understanding of their right to a discrimination and harassment free workplace.
+The policy outlined above is aimed at providing employees at the Library and covered individuals an understanding of their right to a discrimination, harassment, and retaliation free workplace.
 All employees should feel safe at work.
 Though the focus of this policy is on sexual harassment and gender discrimination, the New York State Human Rights law protects against discrimination in several protected classes including sex, sexual orientation, gender identity or expression, age, race, creed, color, national origin, military status, disability, pre-disposing genetic characteristics, familial status, marital status, criminal history, or domestic violence survivor status.
 The prevention policies outlined above should be considered applicable to all protected classes.

 Adopted Oct.
 17, 2018 Revised Jan.
 16, 2019 Revised Sept.
-20, 2023
+20, 2023 Revised March 19, 2025